 Analytics: Tell the Story with Data

-For those states that have expanded Medicaid, NET transportation for preventative care is on the rise.
-From 2014 to 2015, we saw a significant increase in NET utilization amongst the expansion population for preventive services in New Jersey (54%) and Nevada (53%) compared to the traditional Medicaid population.
-At the same time, both the traditional population and the Expansion Group both use NET Services for Mental Health/Substance Abuse as their top two destinations consisting of over forty percent of their total trips.
+For those states that have expanded Medicaid, NEMT transportation for preventative care is on the rise.
+From 2014 to 2015, we saw a significant increase in NEMT utilization amongst the expansion population for preventive services in New Jersey (54%) and Nevada (53%) compared to the traditional Medicaid population.
+At the same time, both the traditional population and the Expansion Group both use NEMT Services for Mental Health/Substance Abuse as their top two destinations consisting of over forty percent of their total trips.